UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/azzam.zafar/index.md

   - Using female-to-male and male-to-male jumper wires, components will be connected via a breadboard.

-  - Object detection and distance measurement will be handled by the HC-SR04 ultrasonic sensor.
-Various states will be indicated by; a monochromatic LED that is connected with a 1K resistor to limit current, a buzzer, and two SG90 servo motors.
+  - Object detection and distance measurement will be handled by the HC-SR04 Ultrasonic sensor.
+Various states will be indicated by; a monochromatic LED that is connected with a 1K resistor to limit the current, a Buzzer, and two SG90 Servo motors.

   - An LCD will be used to display the distance of the object in real-time.